CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

 Then, create a new instance of `HarmonyEndpoint`, which provides CloudInfra API credentials and a gateway to connect to.

-To obtain CloudInfra credentials, open the Infinity Portal and create a suitable API Key. make sure in the `Service` field to enter `Endpoint`, for more information, refer to [Infinity Portal Administration Guide](https://sc1.checkpoint.com/documents/Infinity_Portal/WebAdminGuides/EN/Infinity-Portal-Admin-Guide/Content/Topics-Infinity-Portal/API-Keys.htm?tocpath=Global%20Settings%7C_____7#API_Keys).
+To obtain CloudInfra credentials, open the Infinity Portal and create a suitable API Key.
+Make sure to select `Endpoint` in the `Service` field.
+For more information, see [Infinity Portal Administration Guide](https://sc1.checkpoint.com/documents/Infinity_Portal/WebAdminGuides/EN/Infinity-Portal-Admin-Guide/Content/Topics-Infinity-Portal/API-Keys.htm?tocpath=Global%20Settings%7C_____7#API_Keys).

-Once the Client ID, Secret Key, and Authentication URL are obtained, Harmony Endpoint SDK can be started to be used.
+Once the Client ID, Secret Key, and Authentication URL are obtained, Harmony Endpoint SDK can be used.

 All API operations can be explored with the `HarmonyEndpoint` instance.